 And he remembered not the thorn he planted by the grove Of Paradise, where he forgot, in his forbidden love, The chatelaine of Bois le Grand, the purest wife and best Of womankind he left behind, And ventured, like the rest, To sport with woman's loveliness-as for a passing jest.
-His heart was very lonely, too, while all beside were blest; Like Samson in Delilah's lap, his lock of strength was shorn; He loved again, despite the pain
+His heart was very lonely, too, while all beside were blest; Like Samson in Delilah's lap, his lock of strength was shorn; He loved again, despite the pain And stinging of the thorn.

-One day when he a-hunting went in the Norman Marsh,\
+One day when he a-hunting went in the Norman Marsh, and she

-The dame he loved rode with him, as Diana fair to see In green and silver habited, and silken bandoleer, With dainty gun-by it undone!-
+The dame he loved rode with him, as Diana fair to see In green and silver habited, and silken bandoleer,

+With dainty gun-by it undone!-